 About our Teams

-The K-9 Unit is comprised of 9 handlers and 11 K-9s who provide search, detection, and protection services.
-Eight of the dogs are explosives detection trained and also patrol certified (dual purpose).
-One narcotics detection dog serves as a patrol certified narcotics K-9.
+The K-9 Unit is comprised of 8 handlers and 11 K-9s who provide search, detection, and protection services.
+Seven of the dogs are explosives detection trained and also patrol certified (dual purpose).
+One dog serves as a patrol certified narcotics detection K-9.

 In September of 2016, the K-9 Unit obtained the area’s first Vapor Wake K-9.
 Vapor Wake K-9s are unique because they have the ability to conduct explosive searches and detect body-worn explosives on a person.
 The Department has since added two additional Vapor Wake K-9s to the unit.

-To assist with maintaining the bike officers’ skill levels, two officers assigned to the Bike Unit have been trained to be certified instructors.
+To assist with maintaining the bike officers’ skill levels, two officers assigned to the Bike Unit are trained as certified instructors.

 The Honor Guard consists of 10 officers who attended the Sheriffs and Municipal Memorial Assistance Response Team (S.M.M.A.R.T.)
 Honor Guard School in Alpena, Michigan.
 Honor Guard officers maintain skills and practice for upcoming events by attending bimonthly training sessions.